 On a recent guest feature, we were asked, “can someone really save $1,000,000 on an average salary?”
 The simple answer: Yes.
 The harder answer: Is it easy?
 No. It’s very complicated and will likely take a really long time.

 There is a big gap between difficult and impossible, or in this case, improbable and impossible.
+People also often forget that they can use an Equity release calculator below they retire to see how much equity they could get from their home, should they run out of money.
+While this is possible, it’s always best to sort your savings out before going into that.
 Some variation of, “How do I make more money?” is one of our most frequent questions, and it’s a great question to ask.
 Unfortunately, there isn’t an easy answer.
 Further, some people are asking “How do I make more money?” because they really mean, “How do I get rich?”

 Two out of 3 people haven’t created a budget (even though it only takes 15 minutes), but they still assume they have an income shortage rather than a spending surplus (if you’re curious how the Average American spends their money, click here).
 They’re not completely wrong.
 When you have more money, it is easier to save more money.
 According to Investopedia, on average, the top 1% have $1 million or more saved for retirement, while 1 in 3 Americans have $0 saved.
 But, if you have a spending surplus, it won’t matter if you make $30,000 or $300,000 if the only difference is whether you spend it on $30,000 worth of toys or $300,000 worth of toys.
 Further, the cost of living varies widely across the U.S., which might explain why 1 in 4 families making $150,000 or more still live paycheck to paycheck.